-Harmonix, the company that brought you Rock Band and Guitar Hero, are now combining their musical talents and expertise with the world of gun shots and grenade explosions.
-So how is this going to work?
+Harmonix is working on a musical, first-person shooter called Chroma; it has been announced this week.
+The company that brought you Rock Band and Guitar Hero is now combining its musical talents and expertise with the world of gunshots and grenade explosions.
+This is a pretty unique combination, and it's not exactly something that most developers will have a history of working on, so how is this going to work?

 The footage that has been released by Harmonix shows concept art of how the game will look and feel upon completion.
 If the developers manage to pull off this musical-shooter hybrid, the visual effects will be sensational.
-Even the name 'Chroma' is Greek for colourfulness or perception of colour, which the latest footage suggests will be a major graphic influence in how the game is played and created.
-The trailer shows huge bursts of colour emitting from the weapons in game, whilst also discharging a flurry of musical notes.
+Even the name 'Chroma' is Greek for colorfulness or perception of color, which the latest footage suggests will be a major graphic influence in how the game is played and created.
+The trailer shows huge bursts of color emitting from the weapons in the game, whilst also discharging a flurry of musical notes.

 Players will apparently be able to use the music to change the arena to their advantage, with bonus points being scored for creating a perfect harmonious melody.
 It does seem strange to be using words like harmonious in a FPS, but it looks like Harmonix are willing to push the boundaries on this one.
 The world and the internet is watching and listening.